 Recently we contributed an article on The Fundraising Authority to provide some helpful information for nonprofits interested in credit card processing solutions.
 If you are a nonprofit considering processing payments or donations via credit or debit cards, you are going to want to find the right integrated payments or merchant services provider.
+By offering online payment processing, your organization makes it easy for donors to contribute to your cause…especially if they want to set up recurring donations to give-back over the course of the year.
+Being able to process payments online also makes it easier for nonprofits to collect payments from sponsors, register participants for upcoming fundraising events, and sell items to support their fundraiser.

 Easy Account Set-up & Integration